How to Install Nginx on Fedora 40 or 39

 Here’s a breakdown of key directives in the logrotate configuration:

-• Daily/Weekly/Monthly: Sets the log rotation interval.
-Default is daily, but can be adjusted to weekly or monthly based on how frequently you want to archive logs.
+• Daily, Weekly, Monthly: Sets the log rotation interval.
+The default is daily, but it can be adjusted to weekly or monthly based on how frequently you want to archive logs.

 • Rotate: Specifies the number of old log files to retain.
 The default is 14, meaning after 14 rotations, the oldest file is deleted.